kaueerocha/Salsicha-Voadeira/README.md

 # Sausage vs Burguer

-Sausage vs Burguer is a game developed by Gabriel Messas, Kauee Rocha, Pedro Augusto PHS & Lucas Rossato.
+Sausage vs Burguer is a game developed by Gabriel Messas, Kauee Rocha and Pedro Augusto PHS.
 This game was 100% built in C language, using the SDL 1.2 library.

 To run this game, you will need to have a few dependencies: